How to Prevent MiTM Attacks in Android Apps

 -

-Android MiTM Prevention Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Android MiTM Prevention is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -